proinsias/proinsias.github.io/_posts/2022/2022-05-19-git-using-1password-gpg-and-git-for-seamless-commit-signing.md

 ---
 layout: single
-title: "Git: Using 1password, gpg and git for seamless commit signing on linux"
+title: 'Git: Using 1password, gpg and git for seamless commit signing on linux'
 date: 2022-05-19 19:28
-modified: 2022-05-19 19:28
+modified: 2022-10-31 19:28
+excerpt: Make your tools work for you!
 categories: til
 tags:
     - 1password
     - op
     - gpg
     - git
     - github
 ---

 We can combine 1password, gpg and git to enable seamless commit signing on linux as follows: